Dementia and social care

 This study investigated the effectiveness and cost effectiveness of Dementia Care MappingTM (DCM) as a method for supporting care home staff to delivered person-centred care.

-To read more about the study please visit the EPIC Trial project page.
+To read more about the study including a full list of publications please visit the EPIC Trial project page.

 Chief Investigator: Professor Claire Surr